isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

            ],
        } ]

-To minimize the chance of the configuration errors, it is often more convenient to simply specify the interface name once, at the shared network level, like shown in the example below.
+To minimize the chance of configuration errors, it is often more convenient to simply specify the interface name once, at the shared-network level, as shown in the example below.

 ::